draeger-lab/C_striatum_wetlab/supporting_experiments/README.md

 * `code` holds all scripts for data exploration and analysis
 * `data` holds raw and aggregated laboratory data
 * `figures` holds graphs and tables created with the scripts and the data provided in the other folders
-* `metadata` holds BiGG metabolites and a picture of a plate
+* `metadata` holds medium preparation protocols, the BiGG metabolites per medium and a picture of a plate
 * `orga` holds files used for organization of laboratory work